babel/babel/README.md

 Babylon generates AST according to [Babel AST format][].
 It is based on [ESTree spec][] with the following deviations:

+> There is now an `estree` plugin which reverts these deviations

 - [Literal][] token is replaced with [StringLiteral][], [NumericLiteral][], [BooleanLiteral][], [NullLiteral][], [RegExpLiteral][]
 - [Property][] token is replaced with [ObjectProperty][] and [ObjectMethod][]
 - [MethodDefinition][] is replaced with [ClassMethod][]